 Review a sample GIA Report

-Familiarize yourself with the look and orientation of a GIA Diamond Grading Report.
-You’ll find a GIA grading report on the product page of every loose diamond on the Blue Nile website, but you can also download a sample below.
-Note the 4Cs, plotted diagram, and mapping of the stone’s proportions.
-You’ll find a GIA grading report on the product page of every loose diamond on the Blue Nile website.
+Ready to explore the grading behind GIA certified diamonds?
+You can view our sample GIA Diamond Grading Report to familiarize yourself with the look and orientation of GIA diamond reports.
+You’ll find a GIA grading report on the product page of every loose diamond on our website, but you can also download a sample below.
+Note the GIA diamond chart including the 4Cs, a plotted diagram and mapping of the stone’s proportions.

 Is it important to get a Diamond Grading Report when you buy a diamond?